Cherokee removal: Voluntary removal

 There are muster rolls for groups # 1, 3 – 6 and daily journals of conductors for groups # 2 and 5 among records of the Bureau of Indian Affairs in the National Archives.
-Despite the government blandishments, only a few hundred volunteered to accept the Treaty terms for Removal.
+Despite the government blandishments, only a few hundred volunteered to accept terms for removal of the Treaty.

-Forced removal
+Forcible removal

-Many Americans were outraged by the dubious legality of the treaty and called on the government not to force the Cherokee to move.
+Many Americans were outraged by the dubious legality of the Treaty and called on the government not to force the Cherokee to move.
 For example, on April 23, 1838, Ralph Waldo Emerson wrote a letter to Jackson's successor, President Martin Van Buren, urging him not to inflict "so vast an outrage upon the Cherokee Nation."

 Nevertheless, as the May 23, 1838, deadline for voluntary removal approached, President Van Buren assigned General Winfield Scott to head the forcible removal operation.
 He established military operational headquarters at Fort Cass in Charleston, Tennessee at the site of the Indian Agency, and arrived at New Echota on May 17, 1838, in command of U.S. Army and state militia totaling about 7,000 soldiers.
 Scott discouraged mistreatment of the Native Americans, ordering his troops to "show every possible kindness to the Cherokee and to arrest any soldier who inflicted a wanton injury or insult on any Cherokee man, woman, or child."
 They began rounding up Cherokee in Georgia on May 26, 1838; ten days later, operations began in Tennessee, North Carolina, and Alabama.
 Men, women, and children were removed at gunpoint from their homes over three weeks and gathered together in concentration camps, often with very few of their possessions.
 About 1,000 Cherokee took refuge in the mountains to the east, and some who owned private property also escaped the evacuation.
-Private John G. Burnett later wrote "Future generations will read and condemn the act and I do hope posterity will remember that private soldiers like myself, and like the four Cherokee who were forced by General Scott to shoot an Indian Chief and his children, had to execute the orders of our superiors.
-We had no choice in the matter."

-This story is perhaps a garbled version of the episode when a Cherokee named Tsali or Charley and three others killed two soldiers in the North Carolina mountains during the round-up.
-The two Indians were subsequently tracked down and executed by Chief Euchella's band of Cherokee in exchange for a deal with the Army to avoid their own removal.
-The Cherokee were then marched overland to departure points at Ross's Landing (Chattanooga, Tennessee) and Gunter's Landing (Guntersville, Alabama) on the Tennessee River, and forced on to flatboats and the steamers "Smelter" and "Little Rock".
+The Cherokee were then marched overland to departure points at Ross's Landing (Chattanooga) and Gunter's Landing (Guntersville, Alabama) on the Tennessee River, and forced on to flatboats and the steamers "Smelter" and "Little Rock".
 Unfortunately, a drought brought low water levels on the rivers, requiring frequent unloading of vessels to evade river obstacles and shoals.
-The Army directed Removal was characterized by many deaths and desertions, and this part of the Cherokee Removal proved to be a fiasco and Gen. Scott ordered suspension of further removal efforts.
-The Army-operated groups were :
+The Army directed removal was characterized by many deaths and desertions, and this part of the Cherokee removal proved to be a fiasco and Gen. Scott ordered suspension of further removal efforts.
+The Army-operated groups were: